PX4/PX4-user_guide/en/sim_gazebo_classic/README.md

 <a id="headless"></a>
 ### Headless Mode

-Gazebo can be run in a *headless* mode in which the Gazebo UI is not launched.
+Gazebo Classic can be run in a *headless* mode in which the Gazebo Classic UI is not launched.
 This starts up more quickly and uses less system resources (i.e. it is a more "lightweight" way to run the simulation).

 Simply prefix the normal `make` command with `HEADLESS=1` as shown:

 ```bash
 HEADLESS=1 make px4_sitl gazebo-classic_plane
 ```